Frequently Asked Questions

 Second, even if you are still on the waitlist when classes begin, you must attend the class.
 You should not miss the first day of any language class, since important matters will be explained on that day.
 Make sure to let your instructor know immediately (at the first class meeting) that you are on the waitlist and wish to enroll in the class.

 You can use your EALC/EAS degree in almost any field.
-While some students only major in EALC/EAS, most of our students have a second major.
+While some students only major in EALC/EAS, many of our students also pursue a second major.
 They combine our EALC/EAS major with a second major or degree (or certificate) to develop a broader perspective that will complement their knowledge of East Asia.
-For examples of other disciplines in which our majors are interested, see question 5.

 Depending on their combination of courses and experiences, students may find jobs in such fields as international relations, news organizations, technology, government, or business management and marketing.
 Some go on to graduate or professional school, and some become K-12 educators.
 For some specific examples of our graduates’ professions, please contact the academic advisor.